 That’s what happened to Kia Wakefield.
 She was headed toward 30.
 After moving seven times in five years, she found herself in another new city, lonely and struggling to make friends.
 She writes about her experiences in Social Elephant: New Rules for Making Friends in Our Changing Social Economy.
 “Friendlessness makes a person feel inadequate.
 That creates a cycle, because we bring those feelings of inadequacy to the table.”

 Self-doubt is only one of the challenges.
-“When we get older, it’s harder both internally and externally,” says Elizabeth Lombardo, PhD, author of A Happier You.
+“When we get older, it’s harder both internally and externally,” says psychologist Elizabeth Lombardo, PhD, author of A Happy You.
 “Externally, we’re simply not exposed to as many people — and it’s less expected that you’ll become friends.”

-Internally, she says, we often have a lot more negative “self-talk,” telling ourselves that so and so has enough friends.
+Internally, she adds, we often have a lot more negative self-talk, telling ourselves that so-and-so has enough friends.
 When we’re younger, we are less likely to second-guess ourselves, and we’re a little less selective.
 Consider how children on their way to an adult event ask, “Will there be any kids there?”
 That’s their sole criterion for a possible good time.

-“As we get older, there can be a lot of fear around making friends,” says Nicole Zangara, a licensed clinical social worker, blogger, and author of Surviving Female Friendships.
+“As we get older, there can be a lot of fear around making friends,” says Nicole Sbordone, LCSW, author of Surviving Female Friendships.
 Asking a new acquaintance to coffee or lunch can make the most outgoing person feel vulnerable.
 Some vulnerability is required for friendship — trust and intimacy are built when we reveal ourselves, at least a little — but knowing when to open up can be tricky.

 For all these reasons, friendship often gets pushed to the bottom of priority lists.
 “It’s kind of like exercise: ‘I’ll do it when I have time,’” Lombardo says.